spandex16/spandan_portfolio/README.md

 ### :man_technologist: About Me :

-I recently graduated with a degree in BSc Economics with a Data Science minor from University of British Columbia
+I graduated with a degree in BSc Economics with a Data Science minor from University of British Columbia.
+I am currently pursuing a Master of Data Science at the University of Calgary.

 - :telescope: I'm currently looking for job in the field of Data Science